zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 * **healthCheckRelativeUrl**

     This parameter specifies the relative path to the health check endpoint of your service.
     Start this URL with `/`.
 If your service does not have a health check endpoint, omit this parameter.
+    The path is relative to the instanceBaseUrls.

     **Example:**
     * `healthCheckRelativeUrl: /application/health`.
 This results in the URL: